 Who?
 What?

-PCC & CC To ensure that: PCC & CC Assets are only used for the business purposes of the CC and the PCC and are available for use when required and are properly accounted for; An Asset Register is maintained that provides information about fixed assets so that they are safeguarded, used efficiently and effectively, adequately maintained and valued in accordance with statutory and management requirements; Assets and records of assets are properly maintained and securely held and that contingency plans for the security of assets and continuity of service in the event of disaster or system failure are in place; Leases and other prospective occupiers of land owned by the PCC are not allowed to take possession or enter the land until a lease or agreement has been established as appropriate; No PCC asset is subject to personal use by an employee without proper authority; Valuable and portable items such as computers, cameras and video recorders are identified with security markings where the value is in excess of that set out in Section 12; All employees are aware of their responsibilities with regard to safeguarding assets and information, including the requirements of data protection legislation and software copyright legislation; Assets no longer required are disposed of in accordance with the law and these financial regulations; and All employees are aware of their responsibilities with regard to safeguarding the security of Force and OPCC ICT systems, including maintaining restricted access to the information held on them and compliance with the Information and Security Policy.
-CoS Title deeds to PCC property are held securely;
+PCC & CC To ensure that:

+Assets are only used for the business purposes of the CC and the PCC and are available for use when required and are properly accounted for; An Asset Register is maintained that provides information about fixed assets so that they are safeguarded, used efficiently and effectively, adequately maintained and valued in accordance with statutory and management requirements; Assets and records of assets are properly maintained and securely held and that contingency plans for the security of assets and continuity of service in the event of disaster or system failure are in place; Leases and other prospective occupiers of land owned by the PCC are not allowed to take possession or enter the land until a lease or agreement has been established as appropriate; No PCC asset is subject to personal use by an employee without proper authority; Valuable and portable items such as computers, cameras and video recorders are identified with security markings where the value is in excess of that set out in Section 12; All employees are aware of their responsibilities with regard to safeguarding assets and information, including the requirements of data protection legislation and software copyright legislation; Assets no longer required are disposed of in accordance with the law and these financial regulations; and All employees are aware of their responsibilities with regard to safeguarding the security of Force and OPCC ICT systems, including maintaining restricted access to the information held on them and compliance with the Information and Security Policy.
+As Data Controller, to ensure compliance with the Accountability Principle contained within Data Protection legislation, they will maintain a separate Information Asset Register for each organization.1